-Sail with a beautiful piece of maritime history as classic brigantine Florette offers a hands-on experience, taking you around the world from the Mediterranean to the Caribbean.
+Sail with a beautiful piece of maritime history as classic brigantine Florette offers a hands-on experience, taking you around the world from Italy to the Caribbean, Scotland to Portugal.

 Florette is the last active, originally built brigantine in the Mediterranean and one of the last wooden windjammers that are still actively sailing.
 After nearly 50 years operating as a cargo ship and a world war, she was discovered by the Haynes family at the end of the 70s, lovingly restored to a charter vessel and returned to her original condition.